 The trace signals can be adjusted via the TraceSampleAdjust command string.
-For more information about the syntax of this command string, please refer to Command strings.
-For more information about how to use command strings in different environments, please refer to Using command strings.
+For more information about the syntax of this command string, please refer to J-Link Command Strings.
+For more information about how to use J-Link Command Strings in different environments, please refer to Using J-Link Command Strings.
 The following graphic illustrates how a adjustment of the trace data signal affects the sampling of the trace data inside the J-Trace firmware.

 - TCLK = trace clock output by target

 - TDx = Trace data 0-3 output by target

-- TDx + $\Delta t_d$ = Trace data seen by J-Trace firmware
+- $TDx + \Delta t_d = Trace data seen by J-Trace firmware$

-As can be seen in the following drawings, by moving the sampling point of the TDx signal, a setup time for the trace data is generated ( $\Delta t_d$ ).
+As can be seen in the following drawings, by moving the sampling point of the TDx signal, a setup time for the trace data is generated (Δt_d).
 This can be used to enable tracing on targets that do not provide a setup time for the trace data.

 Drawing a) shows the correct behavior of a target and b) shows a target that does not apply setup times.
 Therefore in b) the undelayed signal TDx would be sampled as a logical 0 at the rising edge of TCLK which would give the J-Trace wrong tracing information.
-In the case where the sample point of TDx is moved to the left (negative) by $\Delta t_d$ at each rising TCLK edge a logical 1 is sampled which in this case means that the J-Trace now receives the correct trace information.
+In the case where the sample point of TDx is moved to the left (negative) by Δt_d at each rising TCLK edge a logical 1 is sampled which in this case means that the J-Trace now receives the correct trace information.

-14.2.4 J-Trace models with support for streaming trace
+17.2.4 J-Trace models with support for streaming trace